The Top Seven Leadership Qualities & Attributes of Great Leaders

 7 Leadership Qualities of Great Leaders

-Most of the time, leaders think about the qualities of leadership and how to apply them daily.
+Most of the time, leaders think about the good leadership qualities and how to apply them on a daily basis.

 The most important contribution you can make to your company is to be a leader, accept responsibility for results, and dare to go forward.